How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [What 97% of successful people have in common]

-✅ Select a provider and make a provisional reservation before giving birth
+✅ Carefully select a provider and make a tentative reservation before giving birth

-✅ Understand that the newborn period is only 28 days
+✅ Understand the important fact that the newborn period is only 28 days

-✅ I was able to agree with my partner
+✅ I was able to share my feelings with my partner

 ✅ The budget was secured in advance

-"When I was eight months pregnant, I was moved by seeing a friend's newborn photos.
+"When I was eight months pregnant, I saw a friend's newborn photo and was moved.

-I immediately started gathering information and interviewed three photographers.
+I immediately started gathering information and had friendly conversations with three photographers.

 Things were hectic after giving birth, but thanks to advance preparation,

-We were able to get the perfect photoshoot on the 10th day after birth."
+We were able to take some wonderful photos on the 10th day after birth."

 [Common pattern of 27% of failures]